There is an ongoing debate in Cedar Park if chickens should be allowed as backyard pets. Currently they are not.

 Here are some answers to frequently asked questions, recently published in 2016 from the City of Cedar Park.

 • What is currently allowed per the City’s codes?
 Current regulations within the Cedar Park city limits state that chickens are allowed in 4 of the city’s larger lot zoning areas (zoned RA, MH, ES, and SF), require at least an acre of land, and must be housed at least 25 feet from the property line.
-Other regulations may apply within those zoning areas.
-If you are unsure of your zoning district or the size of your lot, you can use the Cedar Park Atlas tool.
+Please check with City for updated and current regulations.

 • What if I don’t live in the city limits of Cedar Park?
 Several of inquiries have been from residents outside of the city limits (also called the “ETJ”), and therefore are not subject to these city regulations.
 For example, if you are located in the Ranch at Cypress Creek neighborhood, Deer Creek on the east side of Anderson Mill Road, or Williamson Travis County MUD #1 (ie: Anderson Mill West and others), you are not located within the city limits and are instead governed by a municipal utility district (MUD).
 If you are located in a MUD, regulations related to chickens would be governed by your MUD Board, and any questions you have related to these types of regulations should be directed to them.
 Additionally, if you have an HOA, they may have their own regulations.
-The City of Cedar Park zoning codes related to poultry do not apply to your residence if you are located outside of the City limits.
+The City of Cedar Park zoning codes related to poultry do not apply to your residence if you are located outside of the City limits, but there may be HOA restrictions or even County restrictions.